INFORMSJoC/2024.0546/src/LogTPm/readme.md

   Output: a 2^L × L matrix gra whose each row represents a possible network.

-- `values.m`: to compute the payoff vectors in each possible network.
+- `values.m`: to compute the payoff vectors in each unweighted network.

   Input: gra, a 2^L × L matrix recording all possible networks derived from `graphs.m`.

-  Output: a 2^L × N matrix Va whose each row corresponds to the payoff vector.
+  Output: a 2^L × N matrix Va whose each row corresponds to a payoff vector.

 - `def.m`: to compute the partial derivatives of the utility functions with respect to a given network.